-Did you know that private label brands (PL) have been around for almost a decade?
-Back in 1928, the Swiss introduced the PL concept and since then it has been spreading like wildfire.
-Actually, we should point out that PL is not only spreading but also “evolving.”
-We are witnessing a quiet renaissance, which … Continue reading The evolution of private label brands
+Did you know that private label brands (PL) have been around for almost a century?
+Back in 1928, it was the Swiss, who introduced the concept.
+And since then PL has been spreading like wildflowers.
+To be fair PL is more than spreading: it is also “evolving.”
+Today, we are witnessing a quiet renaissance, which … Continue reading The evolution of private label brands

-Did your key project fail to deliver expected result?
-Did your organization undergo a massive restructuring process, yet nothing has changed?
+Did your key project fail to deliver the expected result?
+Has your organization undergone a massive restructuring process, yet nothing has changed?
 Did your city spend a fortune to brand itself, but in reality nobody has cared?
 Don’t feel bad, because you are not alone: Turns out 75% of organizational change projects do not yield the promised result.
 Let’s … Continue reading When do people support change?

 It’s blasphemous to think that Harlem Shake could have anything to do with innovation… It’s disrespectful to waste your precious time with such nonsense.
 I must be on drugs.
 But...
 I am not!
 Believe it or not, Harlem Shake meme teaches us something fundamental about the change process that takes place in biology.
 And that … Continue reading Do the Harlem Shake to Innovate